SmartDublin-DCC/Strava-Cycling-Modeling-for-Dublin/DOCUMENTATION.md

 ### Potential Causes for Inaccuracy
 1. **Data Discontinuity Due to Roadworks**: e.g. Drumcondra Cyclists Counter is not on site due to Roadworks since mid-2023.
 2. **Potential Sensor Issues**: For example, Castleknock Totem and Coast Road Totem recorded fewer cyclists compared to Strava data due to cycle counter problems.
-3. **Lack of Counters in the City Centre**: This results in lower accuracy in city center areas like Amien Street amd IFSC.
+3. **Lack of Counters in the City Centre**: This results in lower accuracy in city center areas like Guild Street amd IFSC.

 ## Use of the Model